-Business rates are no longer a reliable source of income for the public purse and they should no longer be seen as an appropriate basis for local government funding.
-This is particularly so for rural local authorities representing areas where there is less scope for economic growth, given their location, infrastructure, demography and protected landscapes.
+Some rural local authorities represent areas where there is less scope for economic growth, given their location, infrastructure, demography and protected landscapes.

 The proposed retention by local authorities of business rates growth between resets of the baseline is likely to disadvantage many rural authorities compared with their urban counterparts.